Winners and Losers from Week 11 in College Football

 "Our home fans are yelling at our players and coaches as the game's unraveling," Martin said.
 "That's helpful.
 And they can hear.
 The kids can hear it.
 Because they're panicked that we're going to lose.
 You've got to block it out.
 Welcome to life."

-Were the things Martin complained about warranted?
+Were Martin's complaints warranted?
 Sure.
-You never want your fans yelling at the players, and you'd like for your guys to be rewarded for winning a big game.
-But the RedHawks are 4-6, and it seemed like an ill-placed time to be on a soapbox.
+You never want your fans to yell at the players, and you'd like for your guys to be rewarded for winning a big game.
+But the RedHawks are 4-6, and it seemed like a bad time to be on a soapbox.

 The outburst overshadowed a big win that moved Miami to 4-2 in the MAC.